wavefrontHQ/docs/pages/doc/wavefront_api.md

 tags: [getting started]
 sidebar: doc_sidebar
 permalink: wavefront_api.html
-summary: Learn how to use the Wavefront API.
+summary: Learn how the Wavefront API is organized, how to view API documentation, and how to invoke the API.
 ---

 Wavefront is fully API driven.
 This means that all interactions between the Wavefront UI and your Wavefront instance occur through the Wavefront API.

 The current version of the API is v2 and is accessed at `<wavefront_instance>/api/v2`.
-While Wavefront recommends that you move to the v2 API, the v1 API (`<wavefront_instance>/api/`), though deprecated, is still supported.
+While Wavefront recommends that you move to the v2 API, the v1 API (`<wavefront_instance>/api/`), though [deprecated](wavefront_obsolescence_policy), is still supported.
 For a video overview, see [API v2](https://wavefront-1.wistia.com/medias/0ja5gpkufa).

+## API Documentation

 The API is publicly documented in the Swagger generated API documentation.
 To access the API documentation from the Wavefront UI, click the gear icon <i class="fa fa-cog"/> at the top right of the task bar and select **API Documentation**.